-Dallas Burtraw has worked to promote efficient control of air pollution and written extensively on electricity industry regulation and environmental outcomes.
+Dallas Burtraw was a visiting scholar at the Kleinman Center in 2018-2019.
+Burtraw has worked to promote efficient control of air pollution and written extensively on electricity industry regulation and environmental outcomes.
 Burtraw’s current research includes analysis of the distributional and regional consequences of climate policy, the evolution of electricity markets including renewable integration, and the interaction of climate policy with electricity markets.
 He has provided technical support in the design of carbon dioxide emissions trading programs in the Northeast states, California, and the European Union.
 He also has studied regulation of nitrogen oxides and sulfur dioxide under the Clean Air Act and conducted integrated assessment of costs, and modeled health and ecosystem effects and valuation, including ecosystem improvement in the Adirondack Park and the southern Appalachian region.
 Burtraw currently serves as Chair of California’s Independent Emissions Market Advisory Committee.
 Burtraw holds a Ph.D. in economics and a master’s degree in public policy from the University of Michigan and a bachelor’s degree from the University of California, Davis.